baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 * [ ] Find out how to get element style properties (to answer questions like "which button is more prominent?").
 * [ ] Automate 3u with Frida?
 * [ ] Go through CMPs and check whether their state can be read programmatically/they can be interacted with programmatically.
+* [ ] Write adapters for different trackers and endpoints that detect their presence and can extract the transmitted data.
+    * Will also be helpful for complaint generator.
+* [ ] After CMP detection: Do violation detection next, then interaction.
+* [ ] Save raw mitmproxy flows/logs.